 Parents of disadvantaged learners can be a resource for teachers in these cases, since they have ongoing interaction with their student on the home front.

 Finally, consider that there maybe more than one student in the home, which can make sharing a family PC a logistical concern.
 Older students may also hold jobs or have family commitments that could make live learning a challenge.

 When possible, consider offline, downloadable learning options that can be completed and submitted later.
 Make every effort to ensure distance learning is helpful for the student - and not another obstacle to learn or prioritize.

-Whether you’ve been using digital tools for years or you’re starting to embrace the trend because of a crisis, you’ll find that there are more solutions available than ever before.
+Whether you’ve been using e-learning software for years or you’re starting to embrace the trend because of a crisis, you’ll find that there are more solutions available than ever before.